tamersp25/docs/docs/developer/data/README.md

-# Data
+# Working with Data

-The Veritone Developer platform now supports structured data.
-Together with our existing capabilities for unstructured data, the Veritone platform can now process and transform a vast swath of the world's data, to extract actionable intelligence for our users.
+The Veritone Developer platform supports structured data.
+Together with other capabilities for unstructured data, the Veritone platform can process and transform a vast swath of the world's data, to extract actionable intelligence for our users.

 ## Background